spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Transfer property name is not unique

-Transfer property names must be unique, when you extend transfer that exists on the vendor level.
+Transfer property names must be unique, when you extend transfer that exists on the core level.
 Below you can find the code examples that show how to solve the described problem.

 ### Example of code that causes an upgradability error: Transfer property name is not unique